-The way we do business is as, if not more, important than the business we do.
 This Code of Conduct ("Code") sets the standards we expect all our employees and everyone who represents Ultra to adhere to.
-It also sets the standards everyone dealing with Ultra can expect us to demonstrate.
-It is a guide to doing the right thing, helping us to operate our business responsibly, make ethical decisions and maintain our reputation.
+It also outlines the values everyone dealing with Ultra can expect us to demonstrate.
+It is a guide to doing the right thing, helping us to operate our business responsibly and make ethical decisions.
+By being part of Ultra, you are sharing in our commitment to this Code and supporting others to do so.